Double-estimation-friendly inference for high-dimensional misspecified models: High dimensions

-\end{lem} Note that the restriction to Gaussian error above is mainly for simplicity, and similar results would hold for settings with sub-Gaussian errors, for example.
 Throughout the discussion above, we have assumed that the $Y$-model holds.
 If instead the $X$-model is correct, the symmetry of the test statistic allows that analogous results may be established in the same manner, justifying that $T_{\WDEF}$ has a standard normal distribution under the null-hypothesis if either model is well-specified.
+This is formalised in the result below, which assumes some additional moment conditions for the entries in $\mb Z$, and a condition on the growth rate of $p$ compared to $n$. \begin{thm} Suppose there exist constants $M, \delta > 0$ such that